-As per the RFI, the proposed action is considered likely to have impacts to listed threatened species and listed migratory species.
+As per the RFI dated 6 May 2022, the proposed action is considered likely to have impacts to listed threatened species and listed migratory species.
 The Preliminary Documentation must include an assessment of direct, indirect and consequential impacts as a result of the proposed action and must be assessed in accordance with relevant departmental policies and guidelines, including the SPRAT Database.